datanav/docs/concepts.rst

 Global model
 ------------

-A global model is the collection of globals and their global properties.
+A global model is the collection of globals and their global properties as defined in the global namespace.

 .. _whatis-datatype: